-- The IP Hop Limit field has a value of 255, i.e., the packet could not possibly have been forwarded by a router. - If the message includes an IP Authentication Header, the message authenticates correctly. - ICMP Checksum is valid. - ICMP Code is 0. - ICMP length (derived from the IP length) is 24 or more octets. - Target Address is not a multicast address. - All included options have a length that is greater than zero.
+- The IP Hop Limit field has a value of 255, i.e., the packet could not possibly have been forwarded by a router. - If the message includes an IP Authentication Header, the message authenticates correctly. - ICMP Checksum is valid. - ICMP Code is 0. - ICMP length (derived from the IP length) is 24 or more octets. - Target Address is not a multicast address. - All included options have a length that is greater than zero. - If the IP source address is the unspecified address, the IP destination address is a solicited-node multicast address. - If the IP source address is the unspecified address, there is no source link-layer address option in the message.

 The contents of the Reserved field, and of any unrecognized options, MUST be ignored.
-Future, backward-compatible changes to the protocol may specify the contents of the Reserved field or add new options;

-backward-incompatible changes may use different Code values.
+Future, backward-compatible changes to the protocol may specify the contents of the Reserved field or add new options; backward-incompatible changes may use different Code values.